shoeper/seafile-docs/deploy/shibboleth_config_v6.3.md

 ## Debug

-If you encountered problems when login in, follow these step to get debug info (for Seafile pro 6.3.13).
+If you encountered problems when login, follow these steps to get debug info (for Seafile pro 6.3.13).

 #### Add this setting to `seahub_settings.py`

 ```
 DEBUG = True
 ```